Marketplace funding: The complete guide

 As you’ll see in the following articles of this series, different funding alternatives are best suited for different goals.
 Choosing the right one can give you exactly the boost you need.
 The wrong one might hold you back or lead you in the wrong direction.

 My goal for the article series is to help you choose the right funding strategy for your entire business journey.
-In the next articles, I'm going to take a deeper look at the pros, cons, and tactics of four different marketplace funding approaches: self-funding or bootstrapping, venture capital and angel investors (I'll look at why you should and shouldn't consider VC as well as the tactics to raise venture funding for your marketplace), crowdfunding, and non-dilutive funding (loans, grants, and revenue-based financing).
-Make sure you won’t miss the next article and sign up to Marketplace Academy.
+In the next articles, I take a deeper look at the pros, cons, and tactics of four different marketplace funding approaches: self-funding or bootstrapping, venture capital and angel investors (I'll look at why you should and shouldn't consider VC as well as the tactics to raise venture funding for your marketplace), crowdfunding, and non-dilutive funding (loans, grants, and revenue-based financing).

 You might also like...